 provides housing without preconditions such as sobriety or

-and families to stay housed in affordable, healthier environments.
+and families to stay housed in affordable, healthy environments.

 According to the National Low Income Housing Coalition, studies